amcchord/BackgroundChanger/README.md

 3. Choose "Install" and follow the prompts

-4. The service will run automatically on next boot, or start it immediately when prompted
+4. The tasks will run automatically on next boot, or test immediately by pressing Win+L

 ### Installation (PowerShell Scripts)